lsst-dm/dmtn-006/index.rst

 Conclusions
 ===========

-- Accurate tracking of the variance plane is critical for controlling the false positive rate.

-- Convolution inherently makes it challenging to properly track the variance.

-- We can circumvent this problem by setting a permissive significance threshold for detection in the difference image, but then filtering the results with force photometry on the original input images.
-This filtering process produces a functionally identical measurement, but with well-defined noise properties.

-The primary result from this work is that the LSST pipeline is capable of producing a clean sample of difference image detections as long as the image variance is carefully tracked.
+The primary result from this work is that the LSST pipeline is capable of producing a clean sample of difference image detections, at roughly the 200-400 per square degree level, as long as the image variance is carefully tracked.
 In the case of the test data we tried, this required adjusting the variance measures supplied by an external pipeline to match the observed scatter in pixel variance.
 Similar checks will be necessary when using variance estimates generated by the LSST pipeline, but overall this is relatively simple.

 The more complicated challenge is tracking the image variance after convolution, since that process transforms the noise which is purely per-pixel